V. S. Achuthanandan: Statement on Islamization of Kerala

 During a press conference following the PFI's involvement in the 2010 hand-chopping case—where a Kerala college professor, T.J.
 Joseph, had his hand severed over an alleged blasphemous exam question—Achuthanandan accused the PFI of pursuing an extremist agenda.
 He said:

 The PFI wants to turn Kerala into a Muslim-majority state in the next 20 years.
 They are using money and marriage to convert people.
 It is a dangerous trend.

-He claimed that the organization was operating under the guise of social work while allegedly engaging in systematic radicalization and religious conversions.
+He claimed that the organisation was operating under the guise of social work while allegedly engaging in systematic radicalisation and religious conversions.

 At the time, the PFI had been under scrutiny for alleged involvement in multiple communal incidents in Kerala, including the aforementioned assault on Professor Joseph.
-The group maintained that it worked for the upliftment of marginalized communities, particularly Muslims, but law enforcement agencies had begun monitoring it for suspected extremist links.
+The group maintained that it worked for the upliftment of marginalised communities, particularly Muslims, but law enforcement agencies had begun monitoring it for suspected extremist links.

-Achuthanandan’s statement was made amid growing political concern about the activities of the PFI and similar organizations in southern India.
+Achuthanandan’s statement was made amid growing political concern about the activities of the PFI and similar organisations in southern India.

 PFI strongly denied Achuthanandan’s allegations, calling them false, Islamophobic, and politically motivated.
-Several Muslim organizations condemned the remarks, saying they stigmatized the community and fueled communal narratives.
-The IUML criticized the statement, while the BJP used it to reinforce its claims about PFI being a security threat.
+Several Muslim organisations condemned the remarks, saying they stigmatised the community and fuelled communal narratives.
+The IUML criticised the statement, while the BJP used it to reinforce its claims about PFI being a security threat.
 The CPI(M) clarified that Achuthanandan's remarks targeted the extremist outfit, not the Muslim community.
 Pinarayi Vijayan defended the Chief Minister, warning against misuse of religious platforms for political ends.

 In the end, the Indian government banned the Popular Front of India (PFI) in 2022 under the Unlawful Activities (Prevention) Act for alleged involvement in extremist activities.
 The ban, upheld procedurally by the Supreme Court in 2023, remains in effect through 2025 amid ongoing investigations and arrests.